 Preparing for a phone interview may be as stressful and demanding as the interview itself is overwhelming.

 But when it arrives, you need to be prepared!

 Use these methods to improve your chances of having a phone interview, wow the interviewer while on the phone, and close the deal after you say bye.

 Before the Phone Interview

-Add your phone number and address on each page of your resume, as well as your application and cover letter.
-The worst cause for not obtaining a phone interview is if the interviewer was unable to reach you.
+Add your phone number and address on each page of your Resume, as well as your application and cover letter.

 During the Phone Interview Process